It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 The GRB Speed Brew comes with a glass carafe.
 The carafe has a unique spout to prevent drips and spills.
 Its spout is arc-shaped to wick the coffee back into the pot.
 The wide-mouth carafe is easy to clean.
 The switch to turn the burner on and off is located on the upper front of the machine.
 The water tank on/off switch is on the left side near the bottom.

 Like the BT Speed Brew, the GRB model keeps the water hot, so it's ready when you are.
 It features a showerhead-style spray head to evenly saturate the grounds.
-This brewer also has a taller brew basket than most other brands.
+This home coffee brewer also has a taller brew basket than most other brands.
 Therefore, you need to use the taller BUNN filters.

 The Speed Brew Elite has an updated look that might be more pleasing to the modern coffee drinker.
 The basket and glass coffee pot both have chrome handles.
 It has a black plastic housing with a chrome band.
 The chrome backsplash is a nice accent.

 This model features the always hot water tank and can brew a full 10-cup pot in four minutes.
 The on/off switch for the warmer plate is on the front bottom of the machine.
 A small blue light indicates when the burner is turned on.
-The water tank heater switch is on the right side of the machine near the bottom.
+The water tank heater switch is on the right side of the coffee brewer near the bottom.

 An added feature of the Elite model is that it has an indicator of how much coffee you'll be brewing.
 When you lift the lid, the indicator shows how much water you are adding: 4, 6, 8, or 10 cups.
 Again, remember to use the taller BUNN filters.